Chilocorus kuwanae

 Chilocorus kuwanae, or Kuwana's lady beetle, is a species of lady beetle in the family Coccinellidae.
-It is native to Europe, Northern Asia (excluding China), and Southern Asia, and has been introduced to North America for biological pest control.
+It is native to Europe, Northern Asia, and Southern Asia, and has been introduced to North America for biological pest control.

 Description

 Adults reach a length of about 3-4.75 mm.
 They are black, with a spot at or behind the middle of the elytron.